weld-project/weld/api/examples/python/hello_weld/tutorial.md

 ## Prerequisites

 This tutorial assumes you have a Weld installation and a familiarity of Python.
-See the [README](https://github.com/weld-project/weld/blob/master/README.md) for instructions on how to install Weld.
+See the [README](https://github.com/weld-project/weld/blob/master/README.md#building) for instructions on how to build Weld.

 ## Setting up the Project